The XHamster Wikipedia Page Is Suddenly Immensely Popular, and No One Knows Why

 Mae Ling Mak, naked and petrified.

-They've really started branding their videos (Score:1)
+They've really started branding their videos (Score:2, Interesting)

 XHamster has started aggressively branding and marking the videos on their site.
 These videos are then uploaded elsewhere and suddenly, people see them.
 Given they started doing this about 2-3 months ago, it would coincide perfectly with this surge.